-If you are not certain of the values supported for a parameter in the working profile, follow these steps:
+If you are not certain of the values supported for a parameter in the working profile, you can display online help and then use the displayed information to quickly set the parameter by proceeding as follows:

-1 Use the Set command as follows to display the supported values for a parameter:
+1 Use the Set command to display the supported values for the parameter.
+For example:

 '''

-set parameter-name ?

-For example:

 admin> set call-info ?

 call-info:

 Specifies when call status changes are logged.

 Enumerated field, values:

 none: No call info will be displayed.

 end-of-call: Call info will be displayed at the end of the call.

 '''